SimranChadda/HR-Analytics-/README.md

 * Copy and Paste visuals and alter them to boost our productivity.
 * Get a good understanding of googling my problems.
 * Developing analytical and visualization thinking.
+* Where to place your most important insights in the dashboard